ashutosh-salekar/Tic-Tac-Toe-game/README.md

 # tic-tac-toe-game
-Just run the file on your machine.
+for Tic_Tac_toe.py :
     Make sure you have installed numpy library on your machine.

+for TicTacToe_GUI.py :
+    Make sure you have installed Tkinter library on your machine.